Canada–United States border: Practical exclaves

 To be a true international exclave, all potential paths of travel from the exclave to the home country must cross over only the territory of a different country or countries.
 Like exclaves, practical exclaves are not contiguous with the land of the home country and have land access only through another country or countries.
 Unlike exclaves, they are not entirely surrounded by foreign territory.
 Hence, they are exclaves for practical purposes, without meeting the strict definition.

 The term pene-exclave, also known as a "functional" or "practical" exclave, was defined by G. W. S. Robinson (1959) as "parts of the territory of one country that can be approached conveniently — in particular by wheeled traffic — only through the territory of another country."
-Thus, a pene-exclave has land borders with other territory but is not completely surrounded by the other's land or territorial waters.
+Thus, a pene-exclave has land borders with other territories but is not surrounded by the other's land or territorial waters.
 Catudal (1974) and Vinokurov (2007) provide examples to further elaborate, including Point Roberts, Washington: "Although physical connections by water with Point Roberts are entirely within the sovereignty of the United States, land access is only possible through Canada."
-Practical exclaves can exhibit continuity of state territory across territorial waters but, nevertheless, a discontinuity on land, such as in the case of Point Roberts.
+Practical exclaves can exhibit continuity of state territory across territorial waters but a discontinuity on land, such as in the case of Point Roberts.

 Practical exclaves of Canada

 The Quebec western portion of the Akwesasne reserve is a practical exclave of Canada because of the St. Lawrence River to the north, the St. Regis River to the east, New York State, U.S. to the south.
 To travel by land to elsewhere in Canada, one must drive through New York State.

 Campobello Island is another practical exclave located at the entrance to Passamaquoddy Bay, adjacent to the entrance to Cobscook Bay, and within the Bay of Fundy.
-The island is part of Charlotte County, New Brunswick, but is actually physically connected by the Franklin Delano Roosevelt Bridge with Lubec, Maine, the easternmost tip of the continental United States.
+The island is part of Charlotte County, New Brunswick, but is physically connected by the Franklin Delano Roosevelt Bridge with Lubec, Maine, the easternmost tip of the continental United States.

-Premier, British Columbia is an abandoned mining site accessible only through Hyder, Alaska.
+Premier, British Columbia, is an abandoned mining site accessible only through Hyder, Alaska.